jackyzha0/quartz/content/configuration.md

 title: Configuration
 ---

 Quartz is meant to be extremely configurable, even if you don't know any coding.
-Most of the configuration you should need can be done by just editing `quartz.config.ts`.
+Most of the configuration you should need can be done by just editing `quartz.config.ts` or changing [[layout|the layout]] in `quartz.layout.ts`.

 > [!tip]
-> If you edit this file using a text-editor that has TypeScript language support like VSCode, it will warn you when you you've made an error in your configuration, helping you avoid configuration mistakes!
+> If you edit Quartz configuration using a text-editor that has TypeScript language support like VSCode, it will warn you when you you've made an error in your configuration, helping you avoid configuration mistakes!

-This configuration can be broken down into two main parts:
+The configuration of Quartz can be broken down into two main parts:

 ```ts title="quartz.config.ts"
 const config: QuartzConfig = {